 Mr. Clyde W. Eddy was the first Head of Department.
 Mr. Muhammad Bakhsh Bhatti, Dr. Sultan Ahmed Tremazi, Dr. Abdul Latif Rasoolpuri, Mr. Riaz-ur-Rehman, Dr. Muhammad Shafiq Chaudhry, Dr. Haji Muhammad Chaudhry, Dr. Ali Asghar, Syed Aulad Hussain Shah, Dr. Amjad Ali, Dr. Javaid Aziz Awan and Dr. Faqir Muhammad Anjum have served as Heads/Chairmen of the Department of Food Technology during different periods.

 The scientific and technological advancements demanded the need to strengthen and upgrade the Department which could bolster the faculty on advanced and more technical grounds.
 Thus realizing the importance of the discipline in Pakistan, the Department was upgraded to Institute of Food Science and Technology in May 2003 which has further been elevated to National Institute of Food Science & Technology (NIFSAT) in June 2007.
 Prof. Dr. Faqir Muhammad Anjum was appointed as the founding Director General of NIFSAT.
 Today, NIFSAT at UAF is a pioneer and the only Food Science and Technology Institute in the country.
-NNIFSAT comprises of six sections and one center namely Grain Science & Technology, Dairy & Meat Technology, Fruits & Vegetables Technology, Oil & Sugar Technology, Food Microbiology & Biotechnology, Food Safety & Services and Food Technology Transfer Centre (FTTC).
+NIFSAT comprises of six sections and one center namely Nutrition & Food Safety, Grain Science & Technology, Dairy & Meat Technology, Fruits & Vegetables Technology, Oil & Sugar Technology, Food Microbiology & Biotechnology and Food Technology Transfer Centre (FTTC).
 The FTTC has been established with the help of Agrocampus Rennes, France.
 The Institute has also established Extrusion Centre with the help of Texas A&M University, Texas, USA and Functional and Nutraceuticals Food Research Section with the cooperation of University of Massachusetts, Amherst, MA, USA.
-In 2014, Faculty of Food, Nutrition & Home Sciences was established and NIFSAT become the part of this faculty alongwith Institute of Home Sciences and three new departments.
+In 2014, Faculty of Food, Nutrition & Home Sciences was established and NIFSAT become the part of this faculty along with Institute of Home Sciences.
 Prof. Dr. Masood Sadiq Butt was appointed as the founding Dean of the Faculty of Food, Nutrition & Home Sciences.